Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 ### Step 4.
 Fill a ListView with images

-Let’s first fill our ListView with items.
+Let’s now fill our ListView with items.
 For our demo purposes, we will add a few images to the project and will set them to be the items source of the ListView.
 The items source definition will be created in a view-model file and will be then consumed by the ListView from the main js/xml files.

-If you have started following this tutorial from the Photo Album Native application the three steps below have already been done for you.
+If you have started following this tutorial from the ready-made Photo Album Native application, the three steps below have already been done for you.

 <hr data-action="start" />